Pedernales Falls State Park: Recreation

-Many of the activities in Pedernales Falls State Park center around the Pedernales River: swimming, tubing, wading and fishing.
+Many of the recreational activities in Pedernales Falls State Park center around the Pedernales River: swimming, tubing, wading and fishing.
 The park also has a number of picnic areas and campsites, including some primitive campsites that require a hike of over two miles to reach.
 There are also 19.8 mi of hiking and mountain biking trails, 10 miles of equestrian trails, and 14 miles of backpacking trails.
-There is a park store where you can purchase gift items and ice.
 The entrance fee is $6 daily for persons 13 years or older, children 12 and under are allowed in at no cost.
+There is a small store at the center.

 Like many rivers in central Texas, the Pedernales is prone to variable water levels.
 A sign at the park shows a relatively tranquil river in one picture and a raging wall of muddy water in the next picture, said to be taken only five minutes after the first.
 The speed at which flash floods can arise along this river has resulted in several deaths at the park.